sunilchand007/PPTS/README.md

-# PPTS
+# PPTS Of Selenium Python
-consists all ppts of my classes
+consists all ppts of Selenium Python